Downsizing business? Here's how to succeed with decreased budgets and higher marketing goals

 Some notes on the most important metrics:

-1/ The Month # columns depend on how fast your content pieces on average begin to rank on Google, so the first one should refer to the number of the month when your article start to rank on Google, and the second one is when the traction becomes apparent.
+1/ The Month # columns depend on how fast your content pieces on average begin to rank on Google, so the first one should refer to the number of the month when your article starts to rank on Google, and the second one is when the traction becomes apparent.

 For example, if your content begins ranking after 2 months, then the first one can be Month 3 and the second one can be Month 5.
 Include the date at which you’re measuring.